cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/research.md

 ## Usability Testing

-- **Purpose**: perform usability testing sessions with intended audiences to evaluate the performance of newly launched pages to evaluate the user experience and uncover usability issues
+- **Purpose**: perform usability testing sessions with intended audiences to test the performance of newly launched pages.
+Evaluate the user experience and uncover usability issues
 - **Method**: get people to interact with the page and observe their behavior when performing a specific task
 - **Tools**: [usertesting.com](https://www.usertesting.com/)
 - **Setup and steps**: